adressler/dopamine.js/README.md

 # dopamine.js

-dopamine.js is under development: features and API are likely to change in future.
+dopamine.js is under development.
+Features and interfaces are likely to change in future.

 ## Description

-dopamine.js is a neurotrasmitter for your App.
+dopamine.js is a neurotransmitter for your javascript application.

 It helps to connect software parts by messaging via Events, Callbacks, Method Calls or Plugins through an unique interface.

 ## Installation